Zoewewe/EISP-Example/EISP Example.md

 Applies to all these stakeholders:

 -        Board of Directors

-	o   Includes Members of the Board (shareholders) and Chairperson of the Board and
+	- Includes Members of the Board (shareholders) and Chairperson of the Board and

 -        Executive Management